Bronx Opera House: Rebirth as the Opera House Hotel

 Renovation plans to relaunch it as a performing arts center developed in the 1980s but did not proceed.
 By 2004 the run-down auditorium was part of a Spanish evangelical church.
 The church had moved out before the end of the decade.
 The auditorium has not survived.

 New construction began to convert part of the building into a boutique hotel named the Opera House Hotel.
 Those plans continued to develop in 2012.
 According to developer Jay Domb, performers at the theater included Harry Houdini and The Marx Brothers "got their vaudeville start here".
 Domb plans to decorate the hotel with relics and prints of artifacts from the theatre.

 The hotel opened in August 2013 and is one of eight hotel properties owned and operated by the Empire Hotel Group.
 The hotel is the first of several boutique hotels which have opened or are being constructed in the Bronx.

-In summer 2015 the hotel's water cooling tower was suspected in several cases of Legionnaires’ disease that occurred across several buildings in the area.
+In summer 2015 the hotel's water cooling tower was suspected in several cases of Legionnaires' disease that occurred across several buildings in the area.

-Landmark status

-On February 14, 2023, the New York City Landmarks Preservation Commission placed the building under consideration for designation as an individual landmark, noting the building's significance to "Latino history and culture".
+In early 2023, the New York City Landmarks Preservation Commission placed the building under consideration for designation as an individual landmark, noting the building's significance to "Latino history and culture".
+The Bronx Opera House received landmark designation on June 13, 2023.